wendyverdonk93/docs/content/payment-methods/wallet/paypal/activation.md

 ## Displaying your logo in the PayPal checkout
 To display your header or logo on the PayPal checkout page, follow these steps:

-1. Log in into your [MultiSafepay account](https://merchant.multisafepay.com).
+1. Sign in into your [MultiSafepay account](https://merchant.multisafepay.com).
 2. Go to **Settings** > **Files**, and upload the relevant images.
 3. Go to **Payment methods** at the bottom right, and then select the relevant images as **Logo** and **Header**.
 4. Click **Save**.